BYK/pyresto/docs/tutorial.rst

         _pk = 'name'
         commit = Foreign(Commit)

-When used as its simples form, just like in the code above, this relation expects the primary key value for the model it is referencing, ``Commit`` here, to be provided by the server under the **same** name.
-So we expect from GitHub API to provide the commit sha, which is the primary key for ``Commit`` models uner the label ``commit`` when we fetch the data for a ``Tag``.
-When this property is accessed, a simple :meth:`Model.get<.core.Model.get>` call is made on the ``Commit`` model, which fetches all the data associated with the commit whose SHA hash is provided.
+When used in its simplest form, just like in the code above, this relation expects the primary key value for the model it is referencing, ``Commit`` here, to be provided by the server under the **same** name.
+So we expect from GitHub API to provide the commit sha, which is the primary key for ``Commit`` models, under the label ``commit`` when we fetch the data for a ``Tag``.
+When this property is accessed, a simple :meth:`Model.get<.core.Model.get>` call is made on the ``Commit`` model, which fetches all the data associated with the it and puts them into a newly created model instance.

 Late Bindings